Financial-Times/konstructor-services-scripts/register_service.md

 2. Add the API Key to your environment variables section within Circle CI UI (not the circle.yml file!).
 The key should be called `KONSTRUCTOR_REGISTRY_KEY`

-3. You will then need to add the folling command somewhere appropriate within your circle.yml file.
+3. You will then need to add the following command somewhere appropriate within your circle.yml file.

     bash <(curl -s https://raw.githubusercontent.com/Financial-Times/konstructor-services-scripts/master/register_service) -f <your service file>